Straits of Florida: Offshore Bahamas

 In 2009 the Falkland Islands-registered company Bharat Petroleum Company Ltd. and Norwegian company Statoil announced a joint venture to drill for oil in Bahamian waters north of Cuba and southeast of Florida.
 The government of the Bahamas has indicated that applications for offshore drilling are on hold pending negotiations with Cuba, the United States, and the Turks and Caicos Islands on the exact boundaries between their respective Exclusive Economic Zones.

+Currents

+The Gulf Stream is a significant ocean current, it transports an immense volume of seawater, along with heat, carbon, and various other oceanic elements.
+As a result, the Gulf Stream plays a vital role in shaping weather and climate, affecting phenomena as diverse as sea level along Florida's coastline and temperature and precipitation patterns across continental Europe.